PASTAplus/PEP/peps/pep-9.md

 - `permission.resource_id` - Reference to the resource to which the permission applies.
 - `permission.principal_id` - Reference to the user profile or user group to which the permission is granted.
 - `permission.principal_type` - The type of the principal_id (enum of PROFILE or GROUP)
-- `permission.level` - The access level granted by this permission (enum of 'READ', 'WRITE' or 'OWN').
+- `permission.level` - The access level granted by this permission (enum of 'READ', 'WRITE' or 'OWNER').
 - `permission.granted_date` - The date and time the permission was granted.

 For example, if we are tracking permissions for a data package with metadata and data entities, the `collection.label` might be `knb-lter-bes.1234.5`, and the `collection.type` would be `package`.
 Linked to this collection would be a number of resources.
 Each resource would have a `resource.collection_id` referencing the `knb-lter-bes.1234.5` collection.
 The `resource.label` might be `water.csv` while the `resource.key` would be the PASTA URI `https://pasta.lternet.edu/package/data/eml/knb-lter-bes.1234.5/3fb3ef2e559fa42956b69226e9069058`.
-The `resource.type` would be either `metadata`, or `data`.
+The `resource.type` would be `data`.
 Permissions would then be linked to these resources via `permission.resource_id`.
 Each permission would have a `permission.principal_id` of a user profile or user group, and a `permission.principal_type` of either `PROFILE` or `GROUP`.
-The `permission.level` would specify the level of access granted to the principal, and would be `READ`, `WRITE` or `OWN`.
+The `permission.level` would specify the level of access granted to the principal, and would be `READ`, `WRITE` or `OWNER`.

 ### AuthZ authorization algorithm